anandyelloju/10-days-of-js-hackerrank/README.md

-# hackerrank-10days-js
+# 10 Days of Javascript - HackerRank

-My journey through the '10 Days of JavaScript' tutorial on HackerRank, solving problems and learning new concepts.
+My journey through the [**'10 Days of JavaScript'**](https://www.hackerrank.com/domains/tutorials/10-days-of-javascript) tutorial on HackerRank, solving problems and learning new concepts.